Chetic/shell-bun/README.md

 To create your own build environment:

-1. Copy `build-config.txt` to a new file
+1. Copy `shell-bun.cfg` to a new file
 2. Replace the example applications with your actual projects
 3. Replace `sleep` commands with real build commands
 4. Run the script with your config file